metafacture/metafacture-documentation/Fix-User-Guide.md

 - when using the FLUX:
 - - address the `fix`-module
 - - you can add variables
-- - there are some optiones available
 - - The Fix transformation can be part of the FLUX `|fix("retain(`245??`)")` - usually useful for short fixes
 - - or it can be separated in an external file, that is called in the FLUX-Process as in the code-snipped above
 - when using it in a Java process, just add the library to your process

 ## Record-based and metadata manipulating approach
-While Metafature processes the data as a stream, the fix module does not it buffers the incoming stream to distinct records.
+While Metafature processes the data as a stream, the fix module does not, it buffers the incoming stream to distinct records.
 Thus you can manipulate all metadata-elements of a record at once and don't need to think about the order of the incoming stream - which was a really big hassle in the stream-based MORPH.
 The incoming record then can be manipulated, fields can be changed, removed or added.
-This also differs from the approach in MORPH where you construct a new record and a new data stream, whereas you change stuff in the record in FIX and "only" change the data stream in Metafacture.
+This also differs from the approach in the other Transformation Module MORPH where you construct a new record and a new data stream.
+With FIX you change stuff in the record and "only" change the data stream in Metafacture.

 ## Basic concepts